 - Students can go to the Howard University Hospital for medical services. - The Student Health Center can provide health services and referrals. - A Sexual Assault Exam is available at Washington Hospital Center.
 The exam includes preventive treatment for sexually transmitted infections, pregnancy and evidence collection.
-The exam is conducted by a Sexual Assault Nurse Examiner (SANE) who is a Registered Nurse with advanced training and certification in conducting sexual assault exams. - A rape kit and examination can be done for free at Howard University Hospital or Washington Hospital Center - A police report is not required to receive medical assistance
+The exam is conducted by a Sexual Assault Nurse Examiner (SANE) who is a Registered Nurse with advanced training and certification in conducting sexual assault exams.
+The Network for Victim Recovery of DC (NVRDC) provides advocates on site. - A rape kit can only be done at Washington Hospital Center SANE Program. - A police report is not required to receive medical assistance